MartinPC-uls/cc-metadata-extractor/README.md

 - **num_responses**: Number of responses to get from a single WARC path (by default, there is no limit).
 - **num_workers**: Number of workers to execute the extraction pipeline (default is 1).
 - **errors_file**: File to save the failed WARC paths.
+- **without_decompression**: Disables decompression.
+Everything will be processed on the fly (metadata extraction will be slower, but it removes the decompression time).

 The following example contains a command to extract 100 responses from every WARC record found in 'warc.paths'.
 It runs with 4 workers (threads), and it saves the failed records in a file called 'errors.txt'.
 All CSV files will be saved in a folder called 'dest':
 ~~~